StrangeBeeCorp/docs/docs/thehive/operations/minio-cluster.md

 8. **Monitor Cluster Health**

-      - Use MinIO's monitoring tools (`mc admin top` or web-based console) to monitor the health and performance of the cluster with the new replacement node.
+      - Use MinIO monitoring tools (`mc admin top` or web-based console) to monitor the health and performance of the cluster with the new replacement node.

 By following these steps, you can safely replace a node in your MinIO cluster while maintaining data integrity and cluster stability.
 Ensure that all operations are performed during a maintenance window to minimize impact on production services.